scriptfoundry/thai-trainer/extras/notes.md

 5: mark as mastered

-User opens page
+[start app]
+1. Load saved state
 1. First time users gets something???
+1. Show
-1. If there are more than 5 outstanding tests, show navigation for [test] and [practice selector]
+    a.
+If there are more than 5 outstanding words for test, show navigation for [test] and [practice selector]
+    a.
+If there are outstanding/current practice decks, show navigation for [practice]
+    a.
+Show word list

+[show progress]
+1. get all words and show:
+    a. what's been mastered
+    a. what's been practiced
+    a. what's pending

 [test]
 1. Select 5 >= n <= 25 outstanding words (sort by overdue-ness)